OpenColonyShip/OpenColonyShip-Concept/CONTRIBUTING.md

 If you use Discord, you can chat at the [official server](https://discord.gg/XFtdUg).
 More options are coming very soon.
 In the meantime, you can open an issue.

-# IMPORTANT - construction site
+# Construction of This Document

 This is being made in accordance with http://mozillascience.github.io/working-open-workshop/contributing/